gek169/Simple_ISA/README.md

 make sure that a subroutine fits inside of a memory region or page (64k or 256 bytes, aligned, respectively) or that a piece of data which will be accessed as an array can be indexed "normally" using 16 bit math.
 * a macro definition uses a reserved name, like an instruction name or anything beginning with ASM_ or asm_
-* a macro definition would trample a built-in macro or reserved name.
-You cannot define "ll" for instance, because it would make "llb" and "lla" and "illdaa" unusable.
+* a macro definition would trample or redefine a built-in macro or reserved name.
+You cannot define "ll" for instance, because it would make "llb" and "lla" and "illdaa" unusable, but you can define "myll" because it would not trample any of those.
 * a file is included that is larger than the entire SISA-16 address space.
 * a file is included that is empty
 * you attempt to define a string literal anywhere other than the start of a line.